- Chapter Management

 Members of an organization, group or team who are concerned that some of the organization's activities do not comply with Dartmouth's hazing policy may consult their supervising department head (e.g. Athletics, Collis, Greek Life, OPO) confidentially for guidance.
 Under the Fresh Start program, an organization that fully discloses past or recent behavior in violation of the Hazing Policy will receive assistance as the group develops a new plan to replace the activities in question.
 With this disclosure, and full implementation of the program, the organization will not face College disciplinary action for the activities disclosed, unless the conduct contributed to causing physical harm to others.
 Organizations, groups or teams who choose to report and request amnesty for their conduct under this policy should know that they may be liable for criminal and civil penalties that are beyond Dartmouth's control.

 Students and organizations may be subject to criminal prosecution for violation of the New Hampshire law prohibiting hazing.
-Conduct or events that may constitute hazing and that could result in disciplinary sanctions will be referred to the Judicial Affairs Office for possible adjudication by the Committee on Standards and/or the Organizational Adjudication Committee.
+Conduct or events that may constitute hazing and that could result in disciplinary sanctions will be referred to the Community Standards and Accountability Office for possible adjudication by the Committee on Standards and/or the Organizational Adjudication Committee.

 Individual undergraduate students found responsible for violations of this policy should be prepared for significant individual sanctions, up to and including suspension or permanent separation from the College.

 Student organizations, groups or teams found responsible for violations of this policy should be prepared for significant organizational sanctions, up to and including, loss of member recruitment privileges, suspension or revocation of organizational activity and/or recognition.
 The full range of possible sanctions for individual and organizational violations of this policy and the College Standards of Conduct can be found in the Dartmouth College Student Handbook.